 Where the Atlantic Ocean meets the North Sea, and along our coast, there is an underused and partly forgotten natural resource.

-Our ancestors lived off the sea for thousands of years, knowing that since there were not any vegan restaurants yet, seaweed was a vital source of vitamins, minerals, calcium and iodine.
+Our ancestors lived off the sea for thousands of years, knowing, since vegan restaurants didn’t yet exist, that seaweed was a positive provider of food at their tables.